Using Cereal for Losing

 And the workout doesn't have to be aggressive.

-For example, in Laura's situation - she is young so she might enjoy a more aggressive workout.
 She might like going to the skating rink or playing a game of beach volleyball with her friends and family.

 As for the older Verna, these activities would not be appropriate for the vast majority of individuals in this age range.
-Therefore, walking makes a wonderful exercise outlet.

 Example of 3,200 Calories Per Day Diet Based on Recommended Food Group Servings